CodeCreatePlay360/PandaEditor/README.md

 app.run()
 ```

-_Demon class_ provides references to all the important systems.
+'Demon' class provides references to all the important systems.

 ```
 class DemonApp(Demon):